 If you want to learn how to Nat configuration in VMware, click the topic called “VMware Workstation NAT Configuration“

 Let’s talk about the options that are active here;

 Connect a Host Virtual Adapter to This Network

 In the VMware Workstation Virtual Network options, we can here enable or disable the virtual network adapters installed in my computer.
 If Virtual Adapter Name VMnet1 is visible, the VMnet1 adapter will not be available when we make this option inactive.
 You might think that the cable is not attached.

 Use Local DHCP Service to Distribute IP Address to VMs

 As you can see from this option, it is about whether the local DHCP server is used or not that comes together with VMware.
 Personally, I do not recommend it because I do not want to load more of the computer.
 Once you have used this setting for experimental purposes, you can bring it into a passive state with peace of mind.

 VMware Workstation Virtual Network Editor Configuration – I guess I have explained in detail for you.
-To make the complex network design, we must use like the switch the VMnets.
+To make the complex network design, we use the VMnets like the Switch.
 After you understanding Virtual Network Editor, you can dominate to the VMware program.